kayahr/wastelib/doc/formats/savegame.md

 - `id = 0` means unused
 - otherwise the slot is occupied
+- bit `7` of the second byte indicates whether the equipped weapon is jammed
-- bits `0..6` of the second byte store the current ammo / load value
+- if bit `7` is clear, bits `0..6` store the current ammo / load value
-- bit `7` of the second byte stores the jammed-weapon flag
+- if bit `7` is set, the byte no longer represents usable ammo; observed jammed values are `0x80..0x85`, where the low bits encode a jam severity from `0` to `5`

 ## Validation Notes